outerbounds/metaflow-ollama/README.md

 #### Mode 1: annotate a Metaflow `@step` with `@ollama`

-To simply pull and run models so they are available for the lifecycle of a Metaflow task, use the `@ollama` step decorator.
+To pull and run models so they are available for the lifecycle of a Metaflow task, use the `@ollama` step decorator.

 ```python
     @pypi(packages={'ollama': ''})